Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Main Idea

-This idea is powerful enough to readily analyze SGD and variants of GD/SGD which find SOSPs.
+\textbf{Generalizing the argument:} This idea is powerful enough to readily analyze SGD and variants of GD/SGD which find SOSPs.
 Rather than a single iterate where decrease need not hold, we consider a sequence of consecutive $\Tthres$ iterates.
-We aim to show that with high probability, this sequence of iterates decreases function value for $\vecW \in \cL_{F,F(\vecW_0)}$.
-Upon establishing this decrease, the above argument still goes through, with a fixed step size defined in terms of $F(\vecW_0)$.
-Now we group the iterates of the algorithm into `blocks' of length $\Tthres$, and consider $F(\vecW_{\Tthres}) \le F(\vecW_0)$ and so forth rather than establishing $F(\vecW_2) \le F(\vecW_1) \le F(\vecW_0)$ for consecutive iterates.
-To establish this high-probability decrease, recall the analyses of first-order optimization algorithms are often `local'.
-Locally around $\vecW \in \cL_{F,F(\vecW_0)}$, \pref{ass:selfbounding} and \pref{ass:thirdorderselfbounding} give enough quantitative control over the relevant derivatives.
+We show with high probability, the last iterate in this sequence decreases function value for $\vecW \in \cL_{F,F(\vecW_0)}$.
+To do so, recall the analyses of first-order optimization algorithms often establish decrease by considering `local' behavior.
+Locally around $\vecW \in \cL_{F,F(\vecW_0)}$, \pref{ass:selfbounding} and \pref{ass:thirdorderselfbounding} give enough control over the relevant derivatives to do so.